-Net sales in the second quarter and first six months of 2024 were \$543.3 million and \$1.0 billion, respectively, and decreased 5 percent as compared to the prior-year periods.
+Net sales in the second third quarter and first six nine months of 2024 were \$543.3 million \$531.4 million and \$1.0 billion \$1.5 billion, respectively, and decreased 51 percent and 4 percent as compared to the prior-year periods.
 Sales were negatively impacted by changes in foreign exchange rates, principally due to the strengthening of the U.S. Dollar relative to the Argentine Peso and Turkish Lira.
 However, the Company increases prices in the local currency to offset the impact of currency devaluation in the Argentina and Turkey hyperinflationary economies.
-As a result, the net negative impact of foreign currency exchange rates on net sales was 1 percent in the second quarter and first six months of 2024 compared to the same periods in the prior year.
+As a result, the net negative impact of foreign currency exchange rates on net sales was 1 percent in the second third quarter and first six nine months of 2024 compared to the same periods in the prior year.